PayNearMe Review

 Summary

-PayNearMe is the default US iGaming PSP — nine of the ten largest US gaming operators run on it, MoneyLine is the only iGaming-purpose-built product in this segment, and the 31,000-location cash retail network is a moat no other PSP has matched.
+PayNearMe is the default US iGaming PSP: nine of the ten largest US gaming operators run on it, MoneyLine is the only iGaming-purpose-built product in this segment, and the 62,000-location cash retail network is a moat no other PSP has matched.
 The trade-off is hard and obvious: US-only, no crypto, no European or UK presence, no native mobile SDK, no published rate card.
 For a US-licensed sportsbook or online casino this is a top-of-shortlist provider.
-For anyone operating across multiple regions or with a crypto-aware player base, it is one provider in a multi-vendor stack — not the whole stack.
+For anyone operating across multiple regions or with a crypto-aware player base, it is one provider in a multi-vendor stack rather than the whole stack.

 Strongest Point

-Cash retail network and US iGaming client concentration.
-31,000+ participating physical locations (7-Eleven, Walgreens, CVS, Family Dollar, Walmart, Casey's, ACE Cash Express) is unique in the US iGaming PSP market.
-BetMGM, FanDuel, Caesars, PointsBet, TVG, Mohegan Digital and Maverick Gaming are all current clients.
+The cash retail network and US iGaming client concentration.
+62,000+ participating physical locations (7-Eleven, Walgreens, CVS, Family Dollar, Walmart, Dollar General, Kroger, Casey's, ACE Cash Express) is unique in the US iGaming PSP market.
+BetMGM, FanDuel, DraftKings, Caesars, PointsBet, TVG, Mohegan Digital and Maverick Gaming all run on it.
 MoneyLine is the only iGaming-specific product bundle from a US-domestic PSP.
 Push-to-debit player payouts in minutes plus T+1 to T+3 operator settlement is one of the strongest end-to-end speed profiles in our database for the US market.

 Key Limitation